 Will there be a way to connect with other incoming students during Freshman Orientation so I can make friends before classes start?

 During your scheduled Orientation session, we will offer special students-only sessions called “Dawg Talks” led by our Orientation Leaders.
 During these sessions, students will hear a current student’s perspective on life at MSU as well as get to know other incoming students.
 The ZeeMee app is also a great way to connect with incoming students.
 When classes begin in the fall, there will be a number of ways you can connect with other students, such as Dawg Days.
 You can also participate in New Maroon Camp before fall classes begin.

 What should I bring to Orientation?

+Students should bring a smart phone, laptop, or tablet in order to register for classes at Orientation.
 It is recommended that you wear comfortable shoes and casual clothes (it will be hot!).
 We also recommend that you bring a raincoat and/or umbrella if the forecast calls for rain.
 Students and guests should bring money for meals, coffee and soft drinks.
 Barnes & Noble at Mississippi State will be open throughout the program, as well, for textbook pre-orders, MSU apparel and other items.

 I have mobility issues.
 Can I still participate in Orientation?